 The Hosting CSE shall update the <nwMonitoringReq> resource and return a response to the Originator.

-If the value of monitorEnable is MonitorDeviceNumber, the Hosting CSE shall check if geographicArea attribute is included in the request.
+If the value of monitorEnable is MonitorDeviceNumber, the Hosting CSE shall check if geographicArea attribute is included in the request:

 If the attribute is present, the Hosting CSE shall set the value of monitorStatus to ENABLED, and the subsequent Update procedures of the Receiver shall be performed for the resource.